 (b) for that area of the State comprising any parcel of land or corridor land on which railway infrastructure operated, maintained or managed by Brookfield Rail Pty Limited is situated.

-[Regulation 21 inserted in Gazette 13 Jan 2009 p.
-57; amended in Gazette 13 Mar 2012 p.
+[Regulation 21 inserted: Gazette 13 Jan 2009 p.
+57; amended: Gazette 13 Mar 2012 p.
 1034.]

 22. Hazard management agency — State Health Coordinator